aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Examples of time-series pipelines can be found `here`_.

-See how to tune pipeline hyperparameters in `Tuning of Hyperparameters`_
+See how to tune pipeline hyperparameters in `Tuning of Hyperparameters`_.

 .. code-block:: python